shashi8629/CloudProject/Readme.txt

           *)Eclipse configuration  & created the dynamic web project and  developed  the rest services  for each operation *)Compile UserManagement  project by putting whole  project in eclipse.Put all the jar file in lib folder as well as build path of eclipse
-	  *)Create war file by using Export option of Eclipse *)Download the  apache-tomcat-8.0.30   from https://tomcat.apache.org/download-80.cgi
+	  *)Create war file by using Export option of Eclipse.
+	  *)Download the  apache-tomcat-8.0.30   from https://tomcat.apache.org/download-80.cgi
           *)Deploy the war file on apache-tomcat server  which is deployed on instance where hadoop and hive is installed